rust-lang-de/rustbook-de/src/ch04-02-references-and-borrowing.md

 error: aborting due to previous error

 For more information about this error, try `rustc --explain E0499`.
-error: could not compile `ownership`.
+error: could not compile `ownership`

 To learn more, run the command again with --verbose.
 ```